tbs1-bo/pingometer/README.md

 1. Power on
 2. Connect to a pre-configured Wifi-AP
-3. Fetch a value from a pre-configured web ressource.
-The ressource can be a file on a webserver.
-I should only contain an integer value between 0 and 100.
+3. Fetch a message from an MQTT Broker from a given topic.
+The message type must be an integer value between 0 and 100.
+Use retained messages when posting to this topic such that the client receives older messages.
 4. Adjust the needle connected to a servo motor to reflect the value - 0=left, 100=right.
 5. Go into deep sleep for some pre-configured period of time.